hiwepy/metrics-ehcache3/README.md

-# metrics-druid
+# metrics-ehcache3
-metrics for druid
+metrics for ehcache3